a7med-hatem/a7med-hatem/README.md

 That’s why I decided to take my skills to the next level and focus on Backend Development and Data Engineering.
 I like building the hidden parts of applications that handle heavy work.

-I already know my way around T-SQL, Node.js, and Java, and I am always working on improving my problem-solving skills to build efficient and scalable systems.
+I already know my way around SQL, Node.js, and Java, and I am always working on improving my problem-solving skills to build efficient and scalable systems.

 If I can understand complex business requirements and turn them into clean, working code, I can definitely engineer systems to handle any data challenge!